Beyond Convexity -- Contraction and Global Convergence of Gradient Descent: Contraction Analysis of Gradient Systems

 and accordingly the natural gradient can be shown to satisfy

 From Theorem \ref{th_main}, any trajectory with arbitrary initial condition $\X(0) \in \mathbb{S}^n_+$ will remain within $\mathbb{S}^n_+$ under the natural gradient descent dynamics

-since (intuitively) the Riemannian metric \eqref{eq:PSD_Riem} makes positive semi-definite matrices an infinite distance away from any positive definite one, and contraction of the natural gradient dynamics ensures that geodesic distances decrease exponentially. \end{example}
+since (intuitively) the Riemannian metric \eqref{eq:PSD_Riem} makes any element on the boundary of the positive definite cone an infinite distance away from any one in the interior, and contraction of the natural gradient dynamics ensures that geodesic distances decrease exponentially. \end{example}